List of Rocko's Modern Life characters: Really Really Big Man

-Big Man or RRBM for short, is an extremely large and strong possibly humanoid superhero.
+Really Really Big Man, also known as Big Man or RRBM for short, is an extremely large and strong possibly humanoid superhero.
 In most episodes that revolve around him, he shows incredible but uncontrollable strength.
 His superpowers include flight, magic chest hairs, nipples that allow people to see their future (by attaching them to the eyeballs), and super strength.
 His alter-ego is a cross-gender office worker named "Lois Lame" (a parody of Lois Lane from Superman).
 His catchphrase is "Gaze into my nipples of the future!".